IntroCSCI/colorvisionproject-Arthur4017/README.md

 ## Example

 The program should initially prompt the user to input a file.
 A .css file that was provided for an example was used during the making and debugging of the program.
 Once the filename is entered the program will then open the file and read through it to check for potential hex color numbers.
 Once a series of numbers has been identified they are then individually stored in a vector so that they can be put into a function that checks whether or not they are colors.
-The program will then run some test values for the function that checks if a string is a hex color.
-After this the program will display a message to the console.
+Once six digit hex number have been identified they are then passed to a function that checks whether or not there is any red present in those colors.

 ```
 g++ --std=c++17 *.cpp -o cvp